Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03b Secret Factions/The Silver Chain.md

 ## Overview
 ### Description
 > [[The Silver Chain]] is a clandestine smuggling syndicate specializing in the movement of rare magical contraband, stolen artifacts, and forbidden knowledge across the Outcast Isles.
-Its influence is strongest in the major cities of [[Kanda Isles]], where it leverages noble ties and black-market networks to maintain control.
+Its influence is strongest in the major cities of [[01 Campaign/01 World/04 Subregions/01 Thellade/The Outcast Isles/Kanda Isles]], where it leverages noble ties and black-market networks to maintain control.
 The organization values subtlety, loyalty, and the strategic use of leverage.
 Many of its operations are conducted beneath the cover of legitimate businesses and noble estates.

 ### Oaths
 > “Every link forged is a vow unbroken.”